Dlwnsrl06/dispersion-trading-strategy-/README.md

 ## Build order

-1. ~~Get `main.py` running end to end on live data.~~ Done.
-2. ~~Harden the live snapshot pipeline.~~ Done.
-3. Sanity check the live implied correlation against CBOE's published implied correlation index — directionally, not exactly, since methodology differs.
-4. ~~Source and clean historical options data.~~ Done (WRDS/IvyDB).
-5. ~~Build point-in-time quarterly weights.~~ Done.
-6. ~~Write the glue that turns `atm_straddles.csv` and `quarterly_weights.csv` into implied and realized correlation series.~~ Done.
+7. ~~Run `historical_correlation_series.py` with real historical closes and validate the output.~~ Done.
+Found and fixed a look-ahead bias in the quarterly weight lookup and a ticker-labeling mismatch across renamed entities; documented a source-data DTE coverage limitation.
-7. **← current step.** Run `historical_correlation_series.py` with real
+8. **← current step.** Run `signal.py` and `backtest.py` and tune the
-   historical closes, then run `signal.py` and `backtest.py` and tune the thresholds, which are still placeholders.
+   z-score thresholds, which are still placeholders.
-8. Compute performance metrics comparable to the GARCH project: Sharpe, max drawdown, and Calmar.
+9. Compute performance metrics comparable to the GARCH project: Sharpe, max drawdown, and Calmar.
-9. Production-awareness stretch: convert the large CSVs to Parquet.
+10. Production-awareness stretch: convert the large CSVs to Parquet.
-10. Longer-term stretch: extend the backtest toward real position-level P&L.
+11. Longer-term stretch: extend the backtest toward real position-level P&L.